-The political- macroeconomics approach has three building blocks: the preferences of society (or voters), the preferences of the policymaker (here the central bank), and a macroeconomic model (usually degenerated into an aggregate supply equation).
-Monetary policy conducted within the stochastic macroeconomic model generates economic outcomes which are then evaluated by society on the basis of its preferences.
-The key result is that monetary policy governed by society's preferences produces an inefficient outcome featuring an undesired, high level of price instability.
+The political-macroeconomics approach has three building blocks: the preferences of society (or voters), the preferences of the policymaker (here the central bank), and a macroeconomic model (usually degenerated into an aggregate supply equation).
+Monetary policy conducted within the stochastic macroeconomic model generates economic outcomes.
+These are then evaluated by society on the basis of its preferences.
+The key result is that monetary policy governed by society's preferences produces a suboptimal outcome featuring an undesired, high level of price instability.
 Society can improve on this suboptimal outcome in a number of ways.
 One way to achieve price stability without distorting the stabilization of shocks is to set new incentives for the central bank by picking a progressive central bank which cares a lot about income, making it independent of the government, and adding an inflation target to its environment.

-The current applied discussion of rules and targets questions all three building blocks that characterize the public choice approach:
+The current applied discussion of rules and targets for monetary policy questions all three building blocks that characterize the public choice approach:

-- 1. Society has no more desire for income to exceed potential income.
-So preferences are compatible with what can be achieved in the long run, both regarding price stability and the level of income.
+1. Society (and, thus, also the central bank chief we can pick from the population) has no more desire for income to exceed potential income.
+So preferences are compatible with what can actually be achieved in the long run, both regarding price stability and the level of income.
 This eliminates the inflation bias, and, hence, the dilemma of a potential trade-off between an inflation and a stabilization bias.
-In fact, monetary policy governed by society's preferences generates an optimal long-run equilibrium and stabilization as desired. - 2.
-The central bank has no preferences of its own.
-It can either be "assigned" a loss function (as for instance in the inflation targeting approach), or a reaction function. - 3.
-Finally, and this is one of the strong points, current research about rules and targets accepts as a fact that economists do not agree on a correct macroeconomic model.
+In fact, monetary policy governed by society's preferences generates an optimal long-run equilibrium and stabilization as desired.

+2. The central bank has no preferences of its own.
+It can either be "assigned" a loss function (as for instance in the inflation targeting approach), or a monetary policy rule.

+3. Finally, and this is one of the strong points, current research about rules and targets accepts as a fact that economists do not agree on a correct macroeconomic model.

 On the issue of whether there is a basis for time inconsistency and excessive inflation, it is hard to see why society should settle for potential income as its optimal choice.
 If potential income is indeed the result of a series of distortions, as is argued for most industrial countries, and comes along with such burdens as involuntary unemployment, shouldn't we want higher income.
 Do Europeans really not want their 10 percent a-priori risk of being unemployed to fall?
 This is, in effect what we are claiming when we argue that the desire for income not to exceed potential income is in our preferences.
-It is something entirely different if we decide that we do not want to draw one monetary policy to raise income.
+It is something entirely different if we decide that we do not want to draw on monetary policy to raise income.
 This would be the result of a cost-benefit calculation on the basis of the macroeconomic options, from which we might conclude that a short-lived income hike was not worth the price of a lasting increase in inflation.
-Our preferences are an element in this calculation, but must not be confused with the calculation itself.27 assigned any utility function or instrument rule is similarly worrisome.
-This might be a plausible approximation when fines for deviations from the assigned instrument or targeting rules are so large that personal preferences are dwarfed.
-But this does not really seem to and cannot really be the idea in a world of change in which rules a best be a frame of reference for policy decisions.
+Our preferences are an element in this calculation, but must not be confused with the calculation itself.34 rules are so large that personal preferences are dwarfed.
+But this does not really seem to and cannot really be the idea in a world of change in which rules can at best be a frame of reference for policy decisions.
 Non of these rules tells us how to adjust target levels in an evolving macroeconomic environment, how to implement a rule or switch from one to another, how to respond to financial bubbles or other phenomena outside our standard models.